sanscript-tech/hacking-tools-scripts/Java/ChineseRemainderTheorem/README.md

 51 % 6 =3
 51 % 7 =2

+Time Complexity:O(Product of all elements of div array)

 -->Objective of CRT is to find the minimum value A,for which when the values divided by A gives the value present in the rem array.